What it’s like to rent an Audi with nothing but an app

 To say the car rental business is a bit outdated is an understatement.
 Most still operate the exact same way they have for decades – you go to a counter, hand over a credit card, and then find your car in the lot.
 Some have experimented with apps and 'concierge' services, but I recently tested the Silvercar app to see if the process is a bit smoother.

 Silvercar, as the name implies, only rents silver cars – specifically, those from Audi.
-Originally a startup that operated out of Las Vegas only, they’ve are now owned by Audi and operate in 25 cities.
+Originally a startup that operated out of Austin, Texas before moving to Las Vegas, it is now owned by Audi and operates in 25 cities.
 The idea is fairly simple.
 Silvercar wants to take some of the ambiguity out of car rentals, so you know the car waiting for you will probably be an Audi A4 (they also rent a Q5 or A5 Cabriolet) but will definitely be silver and not from any other brand.

 Showing the way